-Supplement standard spec 643.2.9.1(5) as follows:
+Add the following to standard spec 643.2.9.1(5):

-Provide associated advanced signing, including portable traffic control signing, in accordance to the MUTCD.
+Provide associated advanced signing, including portable traffic control signing, according to the MUTCD.
 Mount all portable traffic control sign at a minimum height of 5 feet, measured from the bottom of the sign, above the edge of pavement.